NeIC 2024 - Nordic e-Infrastructure Collaboration Conference "Nordic e-Infrastructure Tomorrow"

 The conference is Co-Sponsored by

 • Registration: Welcome!
-We are glad You here - please take Your Badge!
+We are glad You're here - please take Your Badge!
 Second Floor Lobby (Park Inn By Radisson Meriton Conference & Spa Hotel Tallinn)

 Second Floor Lobby